digitalbond/canbus-beaglebone/README.md

 The SDCard Image has a very small partition for the rootfs.
 You are probably going to want to increase this partition in order to have working space on the drive.
 Follow the instructions at http://www.howtogeek.com/114503/how-to-resize-your-ubuntu-partitions/ to increase the partition size to take advantage of all space available on your SDCard.

 ### Install dependencies
+The remaining shell commands should be executed on your beaglebone.
+Connect via ssh and run:
 ```sh
 apt-get install mercurial
 ```